-What do you need to do?
+What should you do?

-As part of this process, many account holders (both individuals and entities) will be receiving “self-certification” forms from the Financial Institutions they have accounts with.
-The information that is included in these forms will allow the Financial Institutions to determine the tax residence and classification of the account holder under the two regimes.
+As part of this process, many account holders (both individuals and entities) will be receiving self-certification forms from the financial institutions they have accounts with.
+The information that is included in these forms will allow the financial institutions to determine the tax residence and classification of the account holder under the two regimes.

-In many cases these forms are detailed, complicated and confusing, but the account holder is responsible for completing their own forms.
-The Financial Institutions cannot provide legal or tax advice.
+In many cases, these forms are detailed, complicated and confusing, but the account holder is responsible for completing their own forms.
+The financial institutions cannot provide legal or tax advice.
 Therefore, if the account holder has questions about how to complete the forms, they will need to contact a tax adviser.